 Millennials and Gen Z have experienced record unemployment, pandemic ravaged economies, and a lot of uncertainty.
-They are tech-smart use their smartphones to make well-informed decisions before spending their money.
+They are tech-smart and use their smartphones to make well-informed decisions before spending their money.
 To the Millennial, the vehicle has to be worth the expense and fit in with their mobility and lifestyle needs.

 Millennials need mobility just as much as they need connectivity.
 There will be no need to buy a car in the future, where ninety percent of the world population lives and works in urban centers.
 Unlocking and starting a car with their cellphone and getting billed as they drive will become the norm.